pranavtumkur/Classifying-SMS-into-spam-and-ham-using-NLP/README.md

 Since there are so many messages, we can expect a lot of zero counts for the presence of that word in that document.
 Therefore to save on memory and processing speed, we use a **Sparse Matrix** to store our 'Bag of Words' model.
 For this model, the sparsity is 0.079, i.e **7.9%** of the values in the matrix are non-zero.

-### 4. Vectorization
+### 4. Data Transformation

-We'll convert the lemmas above, into vectors that machine learning models can understand.
  We'll do that in three steps using the [bag-of-words](http://en.wikipedia.org/wiki/Bag-of-words_model) model.
 We'll do that in three steps using the bag-of-words model:

-- Count how many times does a word occur in each message (Known as term frequency)
+- **Vectorization** - We'll convert the lemmas above, into vectors that machine learning models can understand
+  - Create a 'Bag of Words' model, where each unique word in a text will be represented by one number
+  - Fit our bag of words' sparse matrix to the Tf-Idf Transformer
+-  **Weighting and Normalization**
+  - Transform the entire bag-of-words corpus into TF-IDF corpus
   - Weigh the counts, so that frequent tokens get lower weight (inverse document frequency) using TF-IDF (*term frequency-inverse document frequency*)
   - Normalize the vectors to unit length, to abstract from the original text length (L2 norm)

 ### 5. Training a model